ngUpgraders/ng-forward/README.md

 ### Component

-The `@Component` decorator let's you easily create components in AngularJS by wrapping the directive API and setting you up with sensible defaults:
+The `@Component` decorator let's you create components in AngularJS by wrapping the directive API and setting you up with sensible defaults:

 ```js
 import {Component, Module} from 'angular-decorators';